What Social Workers Do

 Education and Training

-Clinical positions require a master’s degree in social work (MSW), which generally takes 2 years to complete.
-MSW programs prepare students for work in their chosen specialty by developing clinical assessment and management skills.
-All programs require students to complete a supervised practicum or an internship.
+Clinical social workers typically need a master’s degree in social work (MSW).
+These programs prepare students for work in their chosen specialty by developing clinical assessment and diagnostic skills.
+Some nonclinical social workers also may complete master’s-level programs.
+MSW programs generally take 2 years to complete and include a supervised practicum or internship.

 A bachelor’s degree in social work is not required in order to enter a master’s degree program in social work.
-Although a bachelor’s degree in almost any major is acceptable, courses in psychology, sociology, economics, and political science are recommended.
-Some programs allow graduates with a bachelor’s degree in social work to earn their master’s degree in 1 year.
+Although a bachelor’s degree in almost any field is acceptable, common majors include public policy and social services, psychology, or social science.
+Recommended coursework includes sociology, economics, and political science.
+Some programs allow graduates with a bachelor’s degree in social work to earn their master’s degree in under 2 years.

 Licenses, Certifications, and Registrations

 All states require clinical social workers to be licensed.
 Some states also require nonclinical social workers to have a license or credential.